jbajic/arango-vector-index-tester/README.md

 # arango-embedding-dataset (`vrecall`)

 A command-line tool for benchmarking ArangoDB's cosine vector index recall.
-It loads a vector dataset (random or from an HDF5 file), inserts it into ArangoDB, builds a cosine IVF index, and then sweeps over `nProbe` values to measure recall@K and query throughput.
+It loads a vector dataset (random or from a downloaded ann-benchmarks dataset), inserts it into ArangoDB, builds a cosine IVF index, and then either sweeps over `nProbe` values or drives the index autotune `targetRecall` feature to measure recall@K and query throughput.

 ## Prerequisites